integrated-ethics/web/content/labs/first-look.md

 **Learning objectives:**

 -   Students are introduced to the 3 ethical frameworks that are
-    > considered in future modules
+    > considered in future labs

 -   Students become familiar with virtue-terms